mackonsti/z97iac/Actively Used/README.md

 * ApfsDriverLoader.efi
 * AptioMemoryFix.efi
+* HFSPlus.efi

 **Note:** Driver `AptioMemoryFix.efi` is the one that allows NVRAM to work in a transparent way, replacing older `OsxAptioFix.efi` driver.

-**Note:** For booting an installed system, neither driver `HFSPlus.efi` or `VBoxHfs.efi` are needed, as the main system partition is (forcibly) formatted in APFS thus making use of the `ApfsDriverLoader.efi` driver.
+**Note:** For booting an installed Mojave system or newer, neither driver `HFSPlus.efi` or `VBoxHfs.efi` are needed, as the main system partition is (forcibly) formatted in APFS thus making use of the `ApfsDriverLoader.efi` driver.
 However, one of these drivers **is needed** when booting from USB for (re-)installing macOS or experiment with OpenCore.

 **WARNING:** Sometimes, messing with NVRAM in OpenCore leads to NVRAM corruption in Clover, requiring BIOS reset via CMOS jumper (on the motherboard) as the system fails to boot.